vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

     - The port number for Storage service are 33183, 33177, 33185.

-### Error: `Exception in thread "main" com.facebook.thrift.protocol.TProtocolException: The field 'code' has been assigned the invalid value -4`
+### Q: Error: `Exception in thread "main" com.facebook.thrift.protocol.TProtocolException: The field 'code' has been assigned the invalid value -4`

 Check whether the version of Exchange is the same as that of Nebula Graph.
 For more information, see [Limitations](../nebula-exchange/about-exchange/ex-ug-limitations.md).

-### How to correct the messy code when importing Hive data into Nebula Graph?
+### Q: How to correct the messy code when importing Hive data into Nebula Graph?

 It may happen if the property value of the data in Hive contains Chinese characters.
 The solution is to add the following options before the JAR package path in the import command: